Kernelize/ehall-frontend/README.md

 #  ehall-swift

 This repo contains Official ehall app for iOS, iPadOS and macOS.
+Minimun requirement is iOS 17.2 && macOS 14.2

 This project is currently unusable and is still under active developement.